tc39/proposal-smart-pipelines/readme.md

 ## “Don’t shoot me in the foot.”
 The syntax should not be a footgun: it should not easy for a developer to accidentally shoot themselves in the foot with it.
+Lessons from the [topic variables of other programming languages][topic references in other programming languages] may be instructive in formulating these goals.

+### Opt-in behavior
+The lexical topic is implicit, hidden state.
+State is intrinsically dangerous in that it may induce the developer to commit [mode errors][], later “surprising” the developer with unpredicted behavior.
+It should therefore not be easy for a developer to accidentally bind or use the topic.
+If the developer accidentally binds or uses the topic, any use of that reference could result in subtle, pernicious bugs.

+The larger the probability that a developer will accidentally clobber or overwrite the topic, the less predictable their code becomes.
+It should not be easy to accidentally shadow a reference from an outer lexical scope.

+The larger the probability that a developer accidentally uses the topic, the less predictable their code becomes.
+It should not be easy to accidentally use the current lexical scope’s topic.
+In particular, bare/tacit function calls that use the topic should not be easy to accidentally perform.

+In this proposal, the developer therefore **must explicitly opt into** topic-using behavior, whether binding or using, by using the pipeline operator `|>`.
+This includes [Additional Feature TS][] and [Additional Feature FS][], which both require the use of `|>`.

+This is quite different than [much prior art in other programming languages][topic references in other programming languages].
+Other languages frequently bind their topic references using numerous syntactic structures, with no way for the developer to opt out.
+In addition, bare/tacit function calls are easier to accidentally perform in some programming languages – making it more difficult to tell whether a bare identifier `print` is meant to be a simple variable reference or a bare function call on the topic value.

 ### Simple scoping
 It should not be easy to accidentally shadow a reference from an outer lexical scope.
 When the developer does so, any use of that reference could result in subtle, pernicious bugs.

-The rules for when the topic is bound should be simple and consistent.
+The rules for where the topic is bound should be simple and consistent.
 It should be clear and obvious when a topic is bound and in what scope it exists.
-And forgetting these rules should result in early, compile-time errors, not subtle runtime bugs.
+And forgetting these rules should result in [early, compile-time errors][early errors], not subtle runtime bugs.

-The rules of topic scoping is simple: **Topic references are bound in the bodies of pipelines, and they cannot be used within any block other than arrow functions.** See the section on [inner blocks][].
+It should always be easy to find the origin of a topic binding, without looking deeply into the stack.
+Topic references are therefore bound only in the bodies of pipelines, and they cannot be used within `function`, `class`, `for`, `while`, `catch`, and `with` statements (see [Core Proposal][]).
+When the developer wishes to trace the origin of a topic binding, they may be certain that if they find any of such statements during their search, they have moved too far and should retrace their path for the topic binding.

+This proposal’s topic references are different than [much prior art in other programming languages][topic references in other programming languages].
+Other languages frequently use dynamic binding rather than lexical binding for their topic references.

 ### Static analyzability
 [Early errors][] help the editing JavaScript developer avoid common [footguns][]